kylebaugh/many-to-many/README.md

 ('Martha'), ('Johnathan'), ('Bernadette');
 ```

-- We can run a query to allow us to see the parents and their associated IDs
+**We can run a query to allow us to see the parents and their associated IDs.**

 ```
 SELECT * FROM parent;
 ```

-- Once we have those IDs, we can create our child table, and add children to it
+**Once we have those IDs, we can create our child table, and add children to it.**

 ```
 CREATE TABLE child(